Hearing Poe: A Pilot Project

-The National Edgar Allan Poe Theatre is building on its success in Washington, DC, to bring an innovative learning opportunity for disadvantaged young people in Baltimore.
+The National Edgar Allan Poe Theatre is building on its success in Washington, DC, to bring an innovative learning opportunity to disadvantaged young people in Baltimore.

 In 2016, Molotov Theatre Group developed a pilot common-core curriculum executed in partnership with Ballou STAY High School in Anacostia.
 Dubbed “Shakespeare Flesh and Blood,” the program focused on William Shakespeare’s Hamlet, Act 5, Scene 2.